St Cuthbert Without: Geography

 The M6, A6 and West Coast main railway line all run through the parish.
 The A6 meets the M6 at junction 42 (the Golden Fleece Roundabout) in Carleton.
 At different times there have been railway stations at Wreay and Brisco.

 The main river in the parish is the River Petteril.

 Blackwell

-Blackwell (54.868°N 2.932°W) is a village in the parish, just south Carlisle.
+Blackwell (54.868°N 2.932°W) is a village in the parish, just south of Carlisle.
 Carlisle Racecourse is in the village.